 - All pet food and treats must be in the possession of the traveler at the time of entry

 - The animal that will eat the products must accompany the traveler at the time of entry

 - The products must be fed only to the animal that accompanied the traveler into Canada

 For longer trips, consider taking a dehydrated pet food with you.
 The Honest Kitchen cat food is human-grade and great for traveling because a 4 pound box makes 12 pounds of food!

-Cats do not need health certificates and proof of rabies vaccination when crossing into the United States from Canada.
-However, some states require vaccination of cats for rabies.
-For that reason, it’s a good idea to check with state and local health authorities at your final destination.
+Cats do not need health certificates or proof of rabies vaccination when crossing into the United States from Canada.
+However, some states require cats to be vaccinated against rabies.
+For that reason, it’s a good idea to check with state and local health authorities at your port of entry.

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.